From Figma to production — not prototype code that needs a rewrite.

 Core Web Vitals optimization

-- Responsive implementation tested across defined breakpoints and device categories
+- Responsive implementation tested across defined breakpoints

-- Storybook stories for implemented components (if Storybook is in use)
+- Storybook stories for all implemented components

 Do you use v0, Bolt, or Lovable in the process?